-Significant New Use Rules on Certain Chemical Substances (19-1.F)
+Significant New Use Rules on Certain Chemical Substances (20-9.B)

 AGENCY: Environmental Protection Agency (EPA).
 ACTION: Final rule.

-SUMMARY: EPA is issuing significant new use rules (SNURs) under the Toxic Substances Control Act (TSCA) for chemical substances which were the subject of premanufacture notices (PMNs) and a microorganism that was the subject of a Microbial Commercial Activity Notice (MCAN).
+SUMMARY: EPA is issuing significant new use rules (SNURs) under the Toxic Substances Control Act (TSCA) for chemical substances which were the subject of premanufacture notices (PMNs).
 This action requires persons to notify EPA at least 90 days before commencing manufacture (defined by statute to include import) or processing of any of these chemical substances for an activity that is designated as a significant new use by this rule.
-This action further requires that persons not commence manufacture or processing for the significant new use until they have submitted a Significant New Use Notice (SNUN), and EPA has conducted a review of the notice, made an appropriate determination on the notice, and has taken any risk management actions as are required as a result of that determination.
+This action further requires that persons not commence manufacture or processing for the significant new use until they have submitted a Significant New Use Notice (SNUN), EPA has conducted a review of the notice, made an appropriate determination on the notice, and has taken any risk management actions as are required as a result of that determination.

-DATES: This rule is effective on July 6, 2021.
-For purposes of judicial review, this rule shall be promulgated at 1 p.m. (e.s.t.) on May 20, 2021.
+DATES: This rule is effective on November 15, 2021.
+For purposes of judicial review, this rule shall be promulgated at 1 p.m. (e.s.t.) on September 30, 2021.